You are leaving Lundbeck.com/US

 At present, there is no cure for Parkinson’s disease, but treatments for symptoms are available and research continues.
 Although current Parkinson’s treatments cannot stop the progression, they can temporarily control and relieve symptoms and improve quality of life for those with Parkinson’s and their caregivers.

 Treatment for Parkinson’s disease normally involves drug therapy and, in some cases, surgery.
 In addition to this, physical exercise, diet, complementary therapies, emotional support and strong relationships all play important roles.
-Understanding Parkinson’s disease, relating to the new situation in life, and learning to accept new goals and challenges, are almost as important as practical management of the disease.
+Understanding Parkinson’s disease, how to adapt to this new situation in life, and learning to accept new goals and challenges, are almost as important as practical management of the disease.

 1. Weintraub D, Comella CL, Horn S. Parkinson's disease-Part 1: Pathophysiology, symptoms, burden, diagnosis, and assessment.
 Am J Manag Care 2008; 14 (2 Suppl): S40–48.